CartoDB/CartoDB-SQL-API/doc/tips_and_tricks.md

 The response creates a direct dataset URL that you can download for use offline.

-### How can I see at my dashboard the tables that I create through the SQL API?
+### Why can't I see my created tables in my CARTO account?

-CARTO takes care of it automatically.
-As long as tables are cartodbfied, when you open your dashboard CARTO checks your database updating changes to your tables.
-In some cases that might take a while (up to some minutes for big datasets or too many tables).
-Check [Creating tables](../creating-tables/) section to learn how to use `cdb_cartodbfytable`.
+When you create tables with the SQL API, CARTO automatically adds the tables to _Your datasets_ dashboard in CARTO, but only if your tables are "CARTOfyed".
+View [Creating Tables with the SQL API](https://carto.com/docs/carto-engine/sql-api/creating-tables/#creating-tables-with-the-sql-api) to learn about the `CDB_CartodbfyTable` function.

+After logging in, CARTO checks your database and updates changes to your tables.
+In some cases, there is a refresh time between the database update and your account.
+This is expected behavior, especially if there are a lot of tables or tables with a large amount of rows.

-### What happens if I drop a table that is used by a map?
+### What happens if I remove a table that is used in an existing map?

-A map can't use a table that doesn't exist, because it couldn't display its data and it would fail.
-As you know, when you delete a dataset in the dashboard you are warned about maps using that dataset.
-SQL API doesn't support that kind of warnings, so your maps are updated accordingly.
-For example, layers with deleted maps are deleted, and if the map becomes empty (no data layer), it's deleted as well.
+If you [drop](https://carto.com/docs/carto-engine/sql-api/creating-tables/#remove-a-table) a table using the SQL API, be mindful that there is no warning that the table may be used in an existing map.
+This is by design.
+Any maps using a removed table will be missing data and fail.

+If you are unsure about which tables are connected to maps, it is suggested to remove tables from _Your datasets_ dashboard in CARTO, which automatically notifies you of any connected maps in use.